Csengupta1101/ML-Project-Demo/README.md

 Now simply with the below command in the terminal we can go ahead and get our requirements installed in the project itself.

+##### Src Folder

+We will create a subfolder called components inside of the src folder.
+This components folder will contain all the required modules for our project.
+The first python file that we will create over here is called 'data_ingestion.py' .
+This particular python file will help us access all the data from databases for our model building.